deltadak/plep/README.md

 # plep
 Plepping is the new planning.

-Find the latest stable version (v1.0) [here](https://github.com/PHPirates/plep/blob/master/plep_v1.0.jar?raw=true).
+Find the latest stable version (v1.1.1) [here](https://github.com/PHPirates/plep/blob/master/plep_v1.1.1.jar?raw=true).

 Find the latest debug build [here](https://github.com/PHPirates/plep/blob/master/out/artifacts/plep_jar/plep.jar?raw=true).

 ## User Manual
-To install plep, download the latest [jar](https://github.com/PHPirates/plep/blob/master/out/artifacts/plep_jar/plep.jar?raw=true).
+To install plep, download the version you want.
 The first time plep is runned, it will create a database file in the folder plep.jar is stored.
 Below we have listed a few things that might come in handy, as well as known bugs we have to live with, for now.
 + To **move** a task from one day to another, click, hold, and drag the task to the day you wish to move it to.
   * Sometimes when you drag an item into a cell/task that is selected (dark grey) it disappears.
 + To **delete** a task, select it and press the delete button on your keyboard.